Academic communities are leading the sustainability movement. A sustainable campus is now a common expectation among students and faculty.

 As a ACUPCC participant and sponsor, Trane understands the requirements for a campus Climate Action Plan.
 We can help you develop a plan, and complete the actions according to your timeline.

-The Trane Campus Green Dashboard brings visibility to campus-wide sustainability efforts and builds participation among students, faculty, staff and the community.
+The Trane Energy Dashboard brings visibility to campus-wide sustainability efforts and builds participation among students, faculty, staff and the community.
 This easy to use computer tool lets you share detailed information on the energy use of buildings on campus and historical data that tracks environmental progress.
 Students can create competitions between campus buildings to encourage energy reduction practices.
 Administrators and facility managers can obtain detailed, real-time information to monitor and report campus energy performance.

 Visit these websites for additional information on how higher education campuses can improve sustainability.